fcostin/xmonad_and_mate/readme.markdown

 Installation
 ------------

-Run the `install_xmonad.sh` script to install the appropriate packages, copy the config files into the right places, and recompile xmonad.
-This will clobber your existing settings, if any, so watch out.
-It might be a better idea to use the install script as a guide only, and do all the configuration manually.
+The default target of the included Makefile will install `xmonad` packages as necessary using `apt`, copy the configuration files to the correct places, and recompile the `xmonad` settings.
+This will clobber any existing settings you may have if they are in place.
+You might want to inspect the `Makefile` first.

+In any case, to install, just run

+    sudo make

 Thanks to
 ---------